Who is Delivery Financial Services?

 Should I contact or pay Delivery Financial Services?

 Nothing good can come from contacting a company like Delivery Financial Services.
-And making payments on the collection account will reset the clock.
+And making payments on the debt will reset the clock.
 So instead of helping your credit, it could make it worse.
-Of course, there are times when it’s best to just pay the collection account, especially if it’s new and you’re sure that it’s legit.
+Of course, there are times when it’s best to just pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Delivery Financial Services for millions of clients nationwide.
+The best way to handle this is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Delivery Financial Services for millions of clients nationwide.

 Will Delivery Financial Services sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Delivery Financial Services again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove negative items from your credit report that will significantly improve your credit scores.

 Some states allow wage garnishment, while others do not.
 It is important to note that if you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.

 It is also illegal for Delivery Financial Services to make any claims they cannot or will not follow through on—this includes threatening to sue you or foreclose on your home.